-Recommended Action Items: Potential to reroute Bay Circuit Trail direct from where it enters from Walpole, across power line, then through center of this area to rejoin current route at water treatment plant, which would eliminate section (about .5 mile) walking on Elm St. It would require bridge and/or boardwalk over Mine Brook.
-Otherwise, area needs town ownership, conservation rules and trails signage.
+Recreation potential: Potential to reroute Bay Circuit Trail direct from where it enters from Walpole, across power line, then through center of this area to rejoin current route at water treatment plant, which would eliminate section (about .5 mile) walking on Elm St. It would require bridge and/or boardwalk over Mine Brook.
+Or just create trail to enjoy upland eskers east of Mine Brook.
+Include area in Medfield Trails system and post trail map QR code signage.